 virsh setmem ubuntu-server 4G --live

-This is incredibly useful for overcommitting memory.
-You can allocate 64GB across VMs on a 32GB host, letting the balloon driver balance actual usage.
+This is what makes overcommitting memory safe.
+Allocate 64GB across VMs on a 32GB host and let the balloon driver balance actual usage between them.

 GPU Passthrough

-This is the holy grail for homelab enthusiasts: passing a physical GPU directly to a VM for near-native graphics performance.
-Gaming VMs, machine learning workloads, transcoding — all possible.
+This is the one homelab people obsess over: handing a physical GPU straight to a VM for near-native graphics.
+Gaming VMs, machine learning workloads, hardware transcoding, all of it.

 First, configure IOMMU in your NixOS config: